Nonequilibrium crossover in the supercritical region from quench dynamics: Nonequilibrium quench process and Supercritical crossover

 \section{Nonequilibrium quench process and Supercritical crossover}

 Before discussing the supercritical region, we briefly outline the nonequilibrium process considered here.
-When the system is quenched from the normal solution into the superfluid solution across the critical point, symmetry breaking occurs.
+When the system is quenched from the normal solution into the condensate solution across the critical point, symmetry breaking occurs.
 If the quench endpoint is chosen precisely within the unstable region of the first-order phase transition, phase separation also takes place.
 Results from Ref.~\cite{Zhao:2026eav} indicate that phase separation occurs after symmetry breaking in the process of fast quench.
 For random initial perturbations, the system is divided into several separated regions by kinks, so phase separation proceeds almost simultaneously across these regions.
 However, if a specific initial configuration is imposed (e.g., an initial perturbation with one half positive and the other half negative), only a single pair of kinks remains after the quench.
 Phase separation then first emerges at the kinks, where spatial inhomogeneity is maximized, and subsequently invades the region between the two kinks at a constant speed, this is called the invasion phenomenon.

-The results of Ref.~\cite{Zhao:2026eav} show that this invasion is independent of the spatial scale.
-As an illustrative example, we show the behavior of the invasion phenomenon in the supercritical region in Fig.~\ref{phaseSpinvasionSuper}.
-Here we choose the spatial scale $L_x=600$ to demonstrate that, in the supercritical region, the invasion phenomenon also exhibits a cutoff behavior when the spatial scale is sufficiently large.
+In this paper, we will mainly investigate the supercritical crossover via nonequilibrium quench dynamics.
+Specifically, we will discuss two different scenarios.
+First, we consider the case that involves only phase separation, which in principle applies to all systems with a supercritical region.
+Then we turn to a more complex case where both symmetry breaking and phase separation are present.
+This scenario may be more applicable to supercritical systems with symmetry breaking, such as the Ising model \cite{Zhao_2021,Orito_2025} or QCD systems \cite{Chen_2021}.